the3minutenode/ComfyUI-Advanced-Installer/README.md

 [![YouTube Channel Subscribers](https://img.shields.io/youtube/channel/subscribers/UC8ZKAaWoHYLy58Y6dmypHqg?label=YouTube%20Subscribers)](https://www.youtube.com/@The3MinuteNode)
 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UC8ZKAaWoHYLy58Y6dmypHqg?label=YouTube%20Views)](https://www.youtube.com/@The3MinuteNode)

 ⚠️ **Official Version:** This is the original repository.
-If you are viewing this on any account other than `[The 3-Minute Node]`, it is a fork and may not be up to date or verified.
+If you are viewing this on any account other than `the3minutenode`, it is a fork and may not be up to date or verified.

 ## 🚀 Why use this?